Gluten free brownie cookies

 - Weigh the melted browned butter to ensure you’ve cooked off enough liquid – it should weigh 60g or thereabouts.
 A number a little over is fine, but if it’s significantly under, add a little fresh butter to make up the number.

 - While the chocolate is melting, add the caster sugar and eggs to the bowl of the kitchen mixer.
-Using the whisk attachment, beat for 7-10 minutes on a medium-high speed until light and kind of fluffy.
+Using the whisk attachment, beat for 7 minutes on a medium-high speed until light and kind of fluffy.
 This helps create lift and a shiny meringue-like top.

 - While this is happening, whisk together the cocoa, quinoa flour, baking powder and salt in a small bowl.

 - Once the egg mixture is sufficiently lightened in colour, lower the speed of the mixer and pour in the melted chocolate while the motor is still running.
 Use a spatula to get every last bit.
-It shouldn’t be hot, but it shouldn’t be completely cool either.
-Lukewarm but molten is the aim of the game.

-- Once the chocolate has fully incorporated, spoon in the flour mixture (while the mixer is on a very low speed), letting each spoon mix in before adding more.
+- Once the chocolate has fully incorporated, lower the speed of the mixer and add in the flour cocoa mix.
 Stop and scrape down the sides of the bowl with a spatula as necessary.

 - The batter should fall off the whisk attachment in thick ribbons.
-It is thick, but still slightly thinner than a traditional cookie dough – you’ll need to use spoons to assemble.
+It is thick, but still thinner than a traditional cookie dough – you’ll need to use spoons to assemble.

 - Sprinkle each cookie with a little sea salt and place both trays into the oven.
 Cook for 7-10 minutes or until the tops are crackly but the cookies are still soft.
 Swap the trays, and continue to cook for an additional 7-12 minutes.
 All up, the cookies should be in the oven around 15-20 minutes, depending on how done you like them.
 You can judge this by how done you like traditional brownies.